Seyinlash/Trivia-bot/README.md

    `pm2` keeps it running after you disconnect and restarts it if it crashes.

 ## Storage
 Scores live in `scores.json`, the currently active question lives in `state.json`.
-Both are plain JSON files that get created/updated automatically - no database needed for now.
+Both are plain JSON files that get created/updated automatically.

 ## Next improvements (later)
 - Scheduled daily question post (cron) instead of manual `/trivia`